 Clear coats exist on most modern cars.
 It’s a thin layer of clear, pigment-free finish, protecting the paint job from potential environmental damages like harsh sun, rain, and other drivers.
-A clear-coat scratch is the best kind of scratch to get, as it is the most superficial and thus, the easiest to repair.
+A clear-coat scratch is the best kind of scratch, as it is the most superficial and the easiest to repair.
 These include scratches and swirls from uncaring car washes.

-To tell if it’s just your clear coat that’s affected and it’s not down to the paint, you can do the “fingernail” test.
+To tell if it’s just your clear coat that’s affected, and it’s not down to the paint, you can do the “fingernail” test.
 Run your fingernail along the surface of the scratch.
 If your nail doesn’t catch, it’s likely just your clear coat that’s been damaged.
-Usually, all it needs is a good polish with a buffer and polishing compound, and you’ll be good to go.
+Usually, it needs a good polish with a buffer and polishing compound, and you’ll be good to go.

 How to Fix It